kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 Every player event is related to a specific video asset (a VOD or a live stream) and is triggered by a specific user.
 Every event has certain pre-defined characteristics (such as time, device, geography, etc.) that are called dimensions.

 Let’s take a look at an example.
-Suppose that at 1 pm EST a user in NYC clicked the “play” button on her iPhone device (the device has an IOS 9.1 installed on it) and begins to watch video asset #1234.
+Suppose that at 1 pm on the 1st of February a user in NY clicked the “play” button on her iPhone device (the device has an IOS 9.1 installed on it) and begins to watch video asset #1234.
 In this case the recorded event is “play” and the dimensions are:
 * Device: iPhone
 * OS: 9.1
 * Country: USA
-* State: California
+* State: NY
-* Time: 1 pm
+* Time: 02/01/2016 13:00
-* Offset(from UTC): -4 hours
+* Offset(from UTC): -240

 You can read more about currently supported dimensions [here](https://vpaas.kaltura.com/documentation/08_Video-Analytics-and-Insights/DimensionsLexicon.html).